philipturner/swift-colab/Documentation/MagicCommands.md

 ## Execution Behavior

-Before executing a code block, the kernel extracts all magic commands and executes them in the order they appear.
+Before executing a code block, the kernel extracts (almost\*) all magic commands and executes them in the order they appear.
 The commands are oblivious to the surrounding Swift code.
 In contrast, a Python notebook executes Shell commands according to the control flow of their surrounding code.
 For example, this code in a Swift notebook:

+> \*`%include` is an exception to this rule.

 ```swift
 for _ in 0..<2 {
 %system echo "A"